nprapps/mapturner/README.md

 mapturner
 =========

-A command line utility for generating topojson from various data sources.
+A command line utility for generating topojson from various data sources for fast maps.

 Important links: